fubar2/toolfactory/README.md

 The generated container includes a workflow and 2 sample data sets for the workflow

 Load the workflow.
+Adjust the inputs for each as labelled.
+The perl example counts GC in phiX.fasta.
-Adjust the input for the perlgc example to phiX.fasta and run it.
-Leave the others to use rgToolFactory2.py as their input - any text file will work but I like the recursion.
+The python scripts use the rgToolFactory.py as their input - any text file will work but I like the recursion.
+The BWA example has some mitochondrial reads and reference.
+Run the workflow and watch.
 This should fill the history with some sample tools you can rerun and play with.
+Note that each new tool will have been tested using Planemo.
+In the workflow, in Galaxy.
+Extremely cool to watch.

 #WARNING before you start